Jews as the chosen people: Christianity

 Artist's depiction of Saint Paul Writing His Epistles, 16th century (Blaffer Foundation Collection, Houston, Texas).
 Paul was the first major figure in Christian history to hold the view that Jewish law is no longer valid.

 Some Christians believe that the Jews were God's chosen people, but because of Jewish rejection of Jesus, the Christians in turn received that special status.
 This doctrine is known as Supersessionism.

 Other Christians, such as the Christadelphians, believe that God has not rejected Israel as his chosen people and that all Jews will in fact accept Jesus as their Messiah at his Second Coming, resulting in their salvation.
 The view that Jews still retain their status as the chosen people is also associated with Dispensational theology, promoted by John Nelson Darby and Cyrus Scofield.

 Augustine criticized Jewish chosenness as "carnal."
 He reasoned that Israel was chosen "according to the flesh."

 The Jamieson-Fausset-Brown Bible Commentary similarly argues that God made Israel the "holy nation" to exclusively uphold the promises made to their "pious forefathers".
-They argue that Jewish supremacist views are unsound, with Jews being frequently described as a small people that engaged in "perverse" moral conduct in the Bible.
+They argue that Jewish views are unsound, with Jews being frequently described as a small people that engaged in "perverse" moral conduct in the Bible.

 The Catechism of the Catholic Church describes the "People of God" as referring to all people who have faith in Christ and are baptized.
 They have characteristics "that distinguish it from all other religious, ethnic, political, or cultural groups found in history".